mark-knudsen/CIT24_ProjectPortfolio2/README.md

 #NeedToHave Database:
-Add a search function that does not require user_id
+Add a search function that does not require user_id - DONE

 #NeedToHave Report